W, Jeffrey: KEZY, 1986. Jeff is working morning drive (Jeff and Anna in the Morning) at KDMX (Mix 102.9)-Dallas.

 Whitman, Don: KXLA, 1957.
 Unknown.

 Whitney, April: KROQ, 1980-92; KEZY, 1993-97.
-Spril has an event production company and has returned to school to work on her Masters in psychology.
+April has an event production company and has returned to school to work on her Masters in psychology.
 She would like to be a radio psychologist.

 Whittaker, Debbii: KGFJ, 1993-94.
 Debbii changed her air name in 2001 to Toni Terrell.
 After stops in Colorado and Texas, she is now the apd and an air talent at WHRP-Huntsville, Alabama.

 Whittaker, Gary: KBBQ.
-Gary works at KHMO-Hannibal, Missouri.
+Last heard, Gary worked at KHMO-Hannibal, Missouri.

 WHITTINGHILL, Dick: KIEV, KGFJ, KMPC, 1950-79.
 For three decades on KMPC, every morning Southern Californians were "Whittinghilled."
 In the 1950s and 1960s, KMPC was "The Station of the Stars" - the personification of MOR radio - and Dick Whittinghill was the #1 star in the galaxy.
 He died January 24, 2001, following complications from colon surgery.
 He was 87.